 Thirty-six patients participated in this study; eleven dropped out (Three patients were not in good condition, and eight refused to perform hearing function evaluation).
 Twenty-five patients were enrolled in this study (Table I).
-The mean age of the subject was $26.04 \pm SD \ 30.07$ months.
-The results of ABR are shown in five subjects (Table II).
+The mean age of the subject was $26.04 \pm SD$ 30.07 months.